templatus/templatus-inertia/README.md

 ### Network transfer

-Small footprint: The demo application transfers only **52 KB** of data on the first visit.
+Small footprint: The demo application transfers only **60 KB** of data on the first visit.

 ![Network](docs/network.png)

 ### Docker build time

 With multi-stage building and using [DockerRailsBase](https://github.com/ledermann/docker-rails-base) the build of the Docker image takes very little time.
-Currently, the build job requires about 1,5 minutes on GitHub Actions (see https://github.com/ledermann/templatus-inertia/actions)
+Currently, the `deploy` job requires about 1,5 minutes on GitHub Actions (see https://github.com/ledermann/templatus-inertia/actions)

 ### Docker image size

-The Docker image is based on Alpine Linux and is optimized for minimal size (currently **113 MB** uncompressed disk size).
+The Docker image is based on Alpine Linux and is optimized for minimal size (currently **115 MB** uncompressed disk size).
 It includes just the bare minimum - no build tools like Node.js, no JS sources (just the compiled assets), no tests.

 ```
 $ container-diff analyze ghcr.io/ledermann/templatus-inertia -n